DineshPatel-GA/bostonhousepricing1/README.md

                  }
         }

+6. PREDICT
-    PREPARE FUNCTION FOR WEBAPPLICATION TO PREDICT FROM HTML FORM, 2:06 get values from html form: request.form.values()
+   PREPARE FUNCTION FOR WEBAPPLICATION TO PREDICT FROM HTML FORM, 2:06
+    get values from html form: request.form.values()
     Convert to float and store as 'data'. data=[float(x) for x in request.form.values()]

     Make an array: np.array(data)
     Convert to two diamensional array: np.array(data).reshape(1,-1)
     Transform to standardize fomat with scalar.transform
     final_input=scalar.transorm(np.array(data).reshape(1,-1))

     Use predict function to predict based on final_input and pick value at index[0] output=regmodel.predict(final_input)[0]

     Render output in 'prediction-test' element of 'home.html' page with render_template function return render_template("home.html",prediction_text="The House price prediction is {}".format(output))

-    DEPLOYMENT
+7. DEPLOYMENT ON HEROKU
     By HEROKU, 2:13
         Dineshpatel-GA
         lin-reg-boston-h-pricing